Argus Inspection: Do Multimodal Large Language Models Possess the Eye of Panoptes?: Related Works

 \subsection{Multimodal Large Language Models}

 MLLMs refer to a class of large models inspired by Large Language Models (LLMs) that can receive, comprehend, reason, and generate multimodal information, including text, images, and audio \cite{survey:mllm1, survey:mllm2, survey:mllm3, survey:mllm4}.
 In the early stages of exploration, CLIP introduced contrastive learning to address the image-text alignment problem \cite{clip}.
 BLIP optimized cross-modal generation using a bootstrapped architecture \cite{blip}, while Flamingo enhanced vision-text interaction capabilities \cite{flamingo}.
 In 2023, MLLMs experienced significant advancements.
 GPT-4V enhanced image comprehension and multimodal reasoning \cite{gpt-4v}.
 LLaVA introduced instruction fine-tuning to optimize visual question answering \cite{llava}.
 BLIP-2 proposed the Q-Former architecture to improve cross-modal information interaction \cite{blip-2}, while InstructBLIP utilized instruction learning to enhance controllability of image-text interactions \cite{instructblip}.
 Following these developments, LLaVA-1.5 optimized the vision encoder to enhance fine-grained understanding \cite{llava-15}.
 CogVLM improved high-resolution processing to better preserve details \cite{cogvlm}, while Qwen-VL strengthened multilingual adaptability \cite{qwen-vl}.
 Recent advancements have focused on optimization.
-MobileVLM implements a lightweight design \cite{mobilevlm}, enabling MLLMs to operate efficiently on mobile devices.
 MoE-LLaVA utilizes a mixture-of-experts architecture to enhance inference speed and task generalization \cite{moe-llava}.
 Marco-o1 applies Chain-of-Thought (CoT) and Monte Carlo tree search to achieve more complex reasoning and decision-making \cite{marco-o1}, advancing MLLMs toward becoming native multimodal intelligent agents.

 Multimodal reasoning has undergone a series of significant paradigm shifts \cite{survey:lmrm}.
 In its early stages, multimodal reasoning was based on perception-driven modular designs, where independent components processed multimodal information, and reasoning capabilities relied on task-specific enhancements \cite{andreas2016neural, yang2016stacked, xiong2016dynamic}.
 Later, during the language-centric short reasoning phase, MLLMs transitioned to end-to-end language frameworks \cite{liu2023visual, qwen-vl, chen2024internvl, zhang2023video}.
 The introduction of CoT reasoning broke down implicit reasoning processes into explicit intermediate steps, improving interpretability \cite{kojima2022large}.
 Emerging from this, Multimodal CoT (MCoT) enhanced reasoning coherence and contextual understanding through prompt-based adaptations, structured decomposition of reasoning paths, and retrieval augmentation \cite{zhang2023multimodal, fei2024video, shao2024visual}.
 In the extended reasoning phase, visual, auditory, and linguistic signals were integrated for joint reasoning, leading to a richer semantic foundation and more reliable information integration \cite{lin2025investigating, gao2024interleaved, li2025imagine, zhou2024image, rose2023visual}.
 Notably, GPT-4o's performance on complex tasks has approached human-level reasoning \cite{hurst2024gpt}.
 From reactive reasoning paradigms to deliberative reasoning paradigms, MLLMs are steadily evolving toward system-level intelligence capable of adaptive reasoning in open and dynamic environments.